-Previously, Liang completed his master of architecture in urban design degree with distinction from the Harvard GSD, where he was awarded the Urban Design Thesis Prize and the Clifford Wong Prize in Housing Design.
-He also holds a master of architecture degree from Rice University, where he won the Morris R. Pitman Award in Architecture and the Fondren Research Award.
-Liang received his bachelor of architecture degree from Harbin Institute of Technology in China, where he was the recipient of the National Scholarship by the Ministry of Education in China.
+Previously, Liang completed his Master of Architecture in Urban Design degree with distinction from the GSD, where he was awarded the Urban Design Thesis Prize and the Clifford Wong Prize in Housing Design.
+He also holds a Master of Architecture degree from Rice University, where he won the Morris R. Pitman Award in Architecture and the Fondren Research Award.

-In addition to his academic experiences, Liang is the co-founder of Commons Office—a creative think tank and a research-minded design practice based in Boston and Shanghai.
-Prior to founding Commons Office, he practiced architecture and urban design internationally at Herzog & de Meuron in Basel; Skidmore, Owings & Merrill in New York; Bjarke Ingels Group in Copenhagen; WW Architecture in Houston; and Atelier Liu Yuyang Architects in Shanghai.
+In addition to his academic experiences, Liang is the co-founder of Commons Office—a creative think tank and a research-minded design practice.
+Prior to founding Commons Office, he practiced architecture and urban design internationally at Herzog & de Meuron, SOM, WW Architecture, and Atelier Liu Yuyang Architects.

 Copyright © 2022.
 All Rights Reserved.